“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “Borivat, you’ll do no good if you work yourself to death.
 Rest, come back in the morning.
 Then you can write a letter to the realm’s philosophers, and perhaps even to the scholars on the Isle of Blood.”
 Wezzix patted his shoulder, and Borivat put the report down, unfinished.
 “We can figure this out.
 We always do.”

-Walking into the library, Kiluron almost turned around and left immediately at the haphazard stacks of papers and books surrounding Borivat and Doil in a veritable wall, but he took a deep breath, and picked his way through and around the barriers until he found them near the center.
+Walking into the library the next day, Kiluron almost turned around and left immediately at the haphazard stacks of papers and books surrounding Borivat and Doil in a veritable wall, but he took a deep breath, and picked his way through and around the barriers until he found them near the center.
 There was no room on their table for him to set down his burden, so he plopped the steaming mugs directly in their laps.
 Even that intervention only caused them to look up lethargically.

 Doil just groaned.
 “Was there something else you needed?”
 Borivat asked, suppressing his impatience when Kiluron continued to hover.